ISEL-GT/ISEL-GT-MAVEN/README.md

-# 📦 ISEL-GT Maven Repository
+# 📦 ISEL GT Maven Repository

 This is a GitHub Pages based custom Maven repository for distributing private or internal Java/Kotlin artifacts.